 There is a nominal effort to allow people with special needs to board first but basically, boarding is a semi-controlled free-for-all.

 We walked through the three rows of first-class seats in the aircraft.
 The seats looked like Lazy-Boy recliners with little cushions to emphasize their superior comfort to coach.

 Economy Class in Juneyao Airplanes

 Economy class seats are as you would imagine.
 They are standard economy-class seats with no special frills.
-I have been on other Chinese aircrafts where seats in the middle were narrower than the window and aisle seats but happily, this was not the case with Juneyao.

 The Juneyao signature magazine is published mostly in Chinese but some interesting articles are translated into English at the back of the magazine.